Phillies outlast Tigers 3-2 in 15 innings

 Quinn’s two-run homer gave the Phillies the lead in the second.
 Castellanos tied it with an RBI double in the sixth.

-Aaron Nola allowed one earned run in seven innings, and Boyd allowed two in six.
+Aaron Nola allowed one earned run and four hits in seven innings, and Boyd allowed two runs and five hits in six innings.
 Then the bullpens took over and kept both offenses off the scoreboard for a while.

+“We pitched good in a lot of key situations, but we finally got thrown out at the plate and they broke through,” Tigers manager Ron Gardenhire said.
+“In games like this, everyone goes out there trying to win it with a homer when you really need to string together some singles.
+That’s why you see these nights where no one scores for so many innings.”

 Nick Pivetta pitched 3 2/3 scoreless innings for the Phillies.
 Nick Ramirez pitched three for Detroit.